adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 Before starting :checkered_flag:, you need to have a Hetzner cloud account as well as the `terraform` client.
 On Windows, this is a simple `scoop install terraform`.

+Before continue, **DO NOT** reuse any existing project as we'll use terraform !
+Create a new empty hcloud empty project with a valid Read/Write API token key.

 ## :checkered_flag: Starting ##

 ```bash